Tpw429/Credit_Risk_Analysis/README.md

 ## Summary
 Given the results of all six tests, we can see a clear cut best option. the Easy Ensemble Ada Boost Classifier outshined the rest of the field with a Balanced Accuracy score of ~ 0.9254 out of a perfect 1.0000.
 The next best model, the Combination had a Balanced Accuracy score nearly 0.2000 lower.
-In addition, the F1 score which tells us the percentage of positive predictions that were correct show that
+In addition, the F1 score which tells us the percentage of positive predictions that were correct show that the Easy Ensemble AdaBoost Classifier also led the field with a 0.97 score. which was higher than any other method.
+Because of this, it is safe to say that for our model, the Easy Ensemble AdaBoost Classifier was the best.